MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 We recommend using the *embed for your customers* method to embed your Power BI content, if you're an independent software vendor (ISV) or a developer, who wants to create applications for third parties.

 > [!IMPORTANT]
-> If you are embedding content for a national cloud, the first few steps of this tutorial are different.
-See [Embed content for national clouds](embed-sample-for-customers-national-clouds.md) for details.
+> If you are embedding content for a national/regional cloud, the first few steps of this tutorial are different.
+See [Embed content for national/regional clouds](embed-sample-for-customers-national-clouds.md) for details.

 ## Code sample specifications